mpielow1993/ruby--rails--projects--team_impact_repo/README.md

       i.
 When logged in, click on the 'Account' tab within the navigation bar, then click 'Settings'. ii.
-Make the necessary changes, then click 'Save Changes'.
+Make the necessary changes, then click 'Save Changes'. iii.
+If the update is successful, a green success notification will appear at the top of the screen saying 'Profile Updated'.

   2. Newswire Posts